-Saying goodbye to a beloved companion animal is one of the hardest things anyone living in the greater Frisco, Plano and Dallas area will ever have to do.
+Saying goodbye to a beloved companion animal is one of the hardest things anyone living in the greater Frisco, Plano and North Dallas area will ever have to do.
 It’s a delicate balance that is difficult for anyone to strike.
 You don’t want your pet to suffer needlessly, of course—no responsible pet owner would—but saying goodbye too early is completely unthinkable.

 The fact of the matter is that in times of extreme emotional duress, it’s best to consult an objective, independent voice about when it’s the best time to say goodbye to your furry friend.
 There are a number of quality of life scales available online for pet owners who are struggling with the decision of whether or not to let their pet cross the Rainbow Bridge in the face of severe illness or injury.
 Peaceful Pathways For Pets, LLC recommends either of these two quality of life scales.